Quick summary

 What is community property (SJM)?

-The community property (SJM) is created automatically when you get married and includes most of the property you acquire during the marriage.
+Community property (SJM) is created automatically upon marriage and includes most of the property you acquire during the marriage.
 Therefore, movable and immovable property, income and other assets are included in the community property, but not gifts, inheritances or personal property.

 However, circumstances may arise during the marriage that may lead to a situation in which it may be advantageous to reduce the community property.

-Narrowing the community property allows you to exclude specific assets that would otherwise be shared and then continue the separate property regime.
-This can protect certain assets from business risks or simplify division in the event of divorce.
+Narrowing the community property will allow specific assets to be removed from the community property or to regulate how assets acquired in the future will be dealt with.
+This can protect certain assets from business risks or simplify the division in the event of divorce.

-By narrowing the SJM, you can gain greater certainty and control over the management of your assets in situations that could threaten your family’s financial stability.
+By narrowing the SJM, you can gain more security and control over the management of your assets in situations that could threaten your family’s financial stability.

 Are you solving a similar problem?